GitHubContribute in GitHub: Edit online

 This step can take a few hours to several days depending on the initial quality and completeness of the information.
 Critical information that is needed includes:

-• products that to be deployed (not all products will be deployed by default).
+• capabilities to be deployed (not all capabilities are deployed by default).

-• anticipated sizing information for each product - this can be based on users, I/O or other metrics specific to each product URL being requested
+• anticipated sizing information for each capability - this can be based on users, I/O or other metrics specific to each capability being requested

-• location of the majority of users to determine optimal placement of the Suite in the proper AWS data center
+• location of the majority of users to determine optimal placement of the SaaS instance in the appropriate AWS region

 If this information is missing or incorrect it can cause delays in the provisioning process while this information is being confirmed.